regregex/OS126/README.md

 - `*::` \[&lt;*slot*&gt;\]\[`,`\] \[&lt;*command*&gt;\] sends a command
   to paged ROMs only, or to the paged ROM slot number given in hex
 - `*:::` \[&lt;*command*&gt;\] sends a command to the filing system only
-- `*FX 5,n` flashes the keyboard LEDs while waiting for the printer
 - 400 + 1 bytes free

 The rest of this document describes vanilla OS 1.26 / NOSP.